Centre taking up reforms despite pandemic: Nirmala Sitharaman | Headlines

 ''Even when the GST was launched, there was an enabling provision made in the constitutional amendment that as and when the council decides, it can always fix the rate and put it there in the GST.
 Once the GST council decides, it will just be taken on board, amendment is not required again,'' she further said.

-To a question on extending GST compensation, Sitharaman said a special session of the GST Council would discuss this issue of extension, if any, after July 2022.
+To a question on extending GST compensation, Sitharaman said a special GST council session would be held to decide on extending the compensation regime beyond July 2022.

 Regarding pending GST compensation to States, she said, ''As per the discussions held in October 2020 with all the States on loss of revenue, and as a result of lack of money to pay the compensation, a formula was arrived at and based on that formula for the year 2020-21 whatever was agreed to be given through back-to-back borrowing has already been given.'' ''The residual amount will be paid, either this year if we get better revenue or next year depending on the situation,'' she added.